lechnerc77/azd-compatibility-azure-function/README.md

 As we need to attach the secret to the storage and construct the value of our secret using information from the storage account, we must integrate the existing resources into this `bicep` file.
 To do so we use the `existing` keyword as described in the [official documentation](https://learn.microsoft.com/azure/azure-resource-manager/bicep/existing-resource).

-This new modules is then referenced from the `resources.bicep` file with the parameters filled via the output of the corresponding module calls:
+This new module is then referenced from the `resources.bicep` file with the parameters filled via the output of the corresponding module calls:

 ```bicep
 // attach output storage to keyvault